2 min read

 3 min read

-The Two Steps to Selling a Physical Therapy Practice
+The Steps to Selling a Physical Therapy Practice

 By Justin Farmer on Jul 24, 2020 7:43:00 AM

 In speaking to countless business owners, we know that making the decision to sell your business is difficult.
 In large part, fear of the unknown can create analysis paralysis and, ultimately, lead to inaction.
 Yes, there is much that goes into selling a physical therapy practice, but with proper planning, and the right team, most of the heavy lifting will be done for you.
-With that in mind, consider these two main steps now to get the ball rolling: 1) value your business and, 2) identify qualified buyers that will help you realize that value.
+With that in mind, we’ll explain two key steps when selling a physical therapy practice: how to value a physical therapy practice and how to identify qualified buyers.

 Topics: Business Owners Sellers Physical Therapy Business Valuation